524D/mzrecal/README.md

         in a JSON file.
-        This stage reads an mzML file and mzID file, matches measured peaks to computed m/z values and computes recalibration coefficents using a method that is usefull for the instrument type.
+        This stage reads an mzML file and mzID file, matches measured peaks to computed m/z values and computes recalibration coefficents using a method that is useful for the instrument type.
 The instrument type (and other relavant values) are determined from the CV terms in the input files.
     2) Creating a recalibrated version of the MS file.
         This stage reads the mzML file and JSON file with recalibration values, computes recalibrated m/z values for all peaks in spectra for which a valid recalibration was found, and writes a recalibrated mzML file.

+ENVIRONMENT VARIABLES:
+	When environment variable MZRECAL_DEBUG=1, extra information is added to the JSON file that can help checking the performance of mzrecal.

 USAGE EXAMPLES:
   mzrecal BSA.mzML